 - Sodium Alginate can be purchased here via our affiliate link: https://amzn.to/3bVW4Ks

 - Calcium Lactate can be purchased here via our affiliate link: https://amzn.to/3aSD7Hk

 Jar of Clouds

-Clouds look like they weigh little more than a tuft of cotton, but they’re heavier than they look.
+Clouds look like they weigh a little more than a bit of cotton, but they’re heavier than they look.
 Your average cumulus (fair weather) cloud can weigh more than a million pounds, and a vivacious thunderstorm can pack billions (if not trillions) of pounds of water in one tiny part of the sky.
-Yet, all of that weight seems effortlessly suspended in the air!
+But, all of that weight seems effortlessly suspended in the air!